redhat-developer/kam/docs/test/test-guide.md

 Follow [https://github.com/code-ready/crc#documentation](crc) installation guide.
 * Or a 4.5+ cluster hosted remotely

-NOTE: Make sure that `kam` and `oc` binaries are in `$PATH`.
+NOTE: Make sure that `kam`, `oc`, `gh` and `argocd` binaries are in `$PATH`.
 Use the cloned kam directory to launch tests on `4.5+` clusters. `4.5+` cluster needs to be configured before launching the tests against it.
 The files `kubeadmin-password` and `kubeconfig` which contain cluster login details should be present in the `auth` directory and it should reside in the same directory as `Makefile`.
 If it is not present in the auth directory, please create it.
 Then run `make prepare-test-cluster` to configure the `4.5+` cluster. `make prepare-test-cluster` comprises installation of sealed secrets, openshift pipelines, argocd operator and create sealed secrets instance.

 #### E2e tests:
+Integration tests utilize [https://github.com/cucumber/godog](godog) and an external library package [https://github.com/code-ready/clicumber](clicumber) which define sets of generic gherkin test steps.

+Clicumber allows running commands in a persistent shell instance (bash, tcsh, zsh, Command Prompt, or PowerShell), assert its outputs (standard output, standard error, or exit code), check configuration files, and so on.

+Kam test feature files are located in `tests/e2e` directory and can be called using `make e2e`.

+#### How to write test step
 //TODO